KomilJonHub/CyberPortfolio/09_Cryptography_Encryption/Lab01_File_Data_Integrity_Checks/README.md

 2. **Verify integrity using MD5 hashing.**
    - Opened each downloaded file in Pluma and copied its contents to the lab VM.
    - Generated an MD5 hash with `echo -n 'contents' | md5sum` and compared it against the stored hashes.
    - Five files matched their expected values.
-The third file (`Nclients.txt`) produced a different hash, indicating tampering.
+Three files (`Nclients.txt`, `NEclients.txt` `NWclients.txt`) produced a different hash, indicating tampering.

 3. **Report and isolate the tampered file.**
    - Wrote an email to the branch supervisor describing the compromise and attached the list of hashes.